tryoxiss/11ty-test/src/specs/bonfire/recent.md

     - `i16` equals `65,535`
     - `i32` equals `2,147,483,647`
     - `i64` equals approximately `1.844674407×10¹⁹`
-- Let `XML Object` represent one XML tag, and any nested objects thereforth.
+- Let `JSON Object`, `Object`, or `Packet` represent one JSON object, and any nested objects thereforth.
 Let this not exceed the maximum status characters of an i16.
 - Let `packet` represent one XML object sent between a client-server, or server-server relationship.
 - Let `snake_case` and `snake case` mean the naming scheme where multiple words are written in all lowercase and are seperated with underscores.
 - ~~Let `CID` and mean any valid ID from the the [clean ID system](/specs/cid/recent/).~~